practicalli/astro/README.md

 `lua/plugins/example-config.lua` shows how to modify and extend the AstroNvim configuration.
 This config is not loaded by defult.

-Create your own `lua/plugins/user-name.lua` file to
+Create your own `lua/plugins/user-name.lua` file to:

 - override default plugin configuration
 - add new plugins (or create a new file for a plugin to make them easier to be optional) or by customising the `lua/plugins/user.lua` file.

+`lua/plugins/user-practicalli.lua` is an example of a user configuration that adds plugins and overrides plugin options.

 > Lua files in the `lua/plugins` directory are loaded in alphabetical order